 What is PANDAS disorder?

 PANDAS is short for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
-In short, it’s a smorgasbord of psychiatric disorders caused by a strep infection that settles in the brain.
+In short, it’s a smorgasbord of psychiatric disorders caused by a strep infection.

 But wait!
 PANDAS isn’t necessarily caused only by strep, and it doesn’t necessarily only affect pediatric patients.
 In other words, it’s highly complicated and poorly understood by the majority of medical professionals (the ones that have even heard of it or recognize its existence).